kbergius/NanoUI/README.md

-### Note: this repository is under construction.
-See you later after couple of days!

 NanoUI is a small, extendable and quite feature-rich UI library.
 It doesn't know anything **where** / **why** / **how** you use it (your OS, graphics, windowing etc).
 This means that you must create some wrapper classes, that act as a bridge between your application and NanoUI.

 ## Main features